ken107/CarND-MPC-Project/README.md

 ### Timestep Length & Horizon

-When tuning these parameters, I find that with a large time horizon (e.g. +3 seconds) we end up trying to polyfit many waypoints that may cover multiple curves on the road, and end up with bad polynomial that totally screws up the solver.
+When tuning these parameters, I find that with a large time horizon (e.g. +3 seconds) we would be trying to polyfit many waypoints that may cover multiple curves on the road, and end up with a bad polynomial that totally screws up the solver.
 In the end, the rule seems to be to keep `N*dt` within 1.5 seconds.

 How big `N` and how small `dt` is a matter of resolution, a trade-off between performance and roughness of the result trajectory.
 A large `dt` appears to cause corner-cutting at sharp curves.
 A small `dt` may